accessibilitysupported/a11ysupport.io/FAQ.md

 * Only tests a specific technology (or a subset of that technology)
 * Only tests the accessibility API layer, not the end result of the AT

+## How should I interpret results?

+Interpreting results can be fairly complex, so here are some general suggestions:

+* Just because a feature is marked as supported in this project doesn't mean that it will be supported in all situations.
+Remember that we are testing against specific implementations.
+While we try to keep the tests as representative as possible, they might not match your specific implementation, and the context in which a code feature is used can mean the difference between good support and a blocker.
+Be sure to test your specific implementations.
+* Just because something is marked as not having any known support does not necessarily mean that there will be negative consequences for using it.
+It might be okay to use a feature that has poor accessibility support if doing so will not result in any barriers, or if a work-around is used.
+* Be careful when using features that are listed as having partial support.
+Partial support might mean that specific aspects of a feature are not supported or that certain assistive technology commands do not work as expected.
+* Understand that this is a project of user-contributed data.
+As such it may not always be the most up to date resource and may not always be accurate.
+We do our best to validate contributions and ensure a high level of quality, but mistakes do happen, and technology rapidly changes.
+* The best way to determine how well your code works for people with disabilities is to test your code with people with disabilities.
+* Be sure that you conform to [WCAG 2.1 level AA](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.1) and strive to meet the [Inclusive Design Principles](https://inclusivedesignprinciples.org/)

 ## What is the status of this project?

 This project is active and contributions are welcome.
 That being said, I still consider the project to be a work-in-progress.
-Additionally, I am co-chairing the [W3C ARIA-AT Community group](https://www.w3.org/community/aria-at/) that has a goal to create a similar project as this but with more community support and detailed assertions and methodology.
+Additionally, I am co-chairing the [W3C ARIA-AT Community group](https://www.w3.org/community/aria-at/) that has a goal to create a similar project but with a slightly different approach and reduced scope.
 The ARIA-AT group is still in the planning phases and I don't expect it to be mature enough to fully overtake this project any time soon.
 At some point in the future, the ARIA-AT project might nullify this project.

 ## Can't this be automated?